The Magician's Apprentice (Doctor Who): Broadcast and reception

 The episode was watched by 6.54 million viewers, the lowest consolidated rating for the programme since the Matt Smith episode "The Crimson Horror".
 There were 1.3 million "download requests" through the BBC's iplayer service.
 The overnight viewing figures indicated the episode was watched by 4.58 million viewers on BBC1, the lowest overnight figure for a series opener since the show returned in 2005.
 It gained a 21.2% share of its timeslot and came second for the night, behind The X Factor.
 It received an Appreciation Index score of 84.
 The episode broke records on BBC America with 1.1 million viewers in the 18–49 category.
 All together, 1.97 million watched on the night in the United States.

 Critical reception

-"The Magician's Apprentice" received critical acclaim.
-The episode received a score of 83% on Rotten Tomatoes based on 18 reviews, with an average score of 8.7/10.
-The site's consensus reads "In "The Magician's Apprentice," Peter Capaldi and the writers settle into an emotionally engaging tone while raising the stakes for the Twelfth Doctor".
+On Rotten Tomatoes, 83% of 18 critics gave the episode a positive review, with an average rating of 8.7/10.
+The site's consensus reads, "In 'The Magician's Apprentice', Peter Capaldi and the writers settle into an emotionally engaging tone while raising the stakes for the Twelfth Doctor".

 Scott Collura of IGN awarded the episode a 9.4 out of ten, deemed "amazing".
 He went on to say "The Twelfth Doctor can have lots of fun in this episode, but he can also hit some real dark patches too.
 And it’s the climatic[sic] reveal/cliffhanger here that will help bring this Doctor towards the latter emotional state".
 He further praised the episode's writing, stating that the episode "[delivers] a real jolt to the system for both the Doctor and the viewer to start off Season 9".